 Announcing a New Book

-It is now available at the History Museum, and also in paperback at Amazon.com by following this link, or as a Kindle e-book at this link.
+It is available at the History Museum, and online at Amazon.com by following this link.
 All profits from the book's sale go to support the Bullitt County History Museum.

 The Bullitt County History Museum, a service of the Bullitt County Genealogical Society, is located in the county courthouse at 300 South Buckman Street (Highway 61) in Shepherdsville, Kentucky.
 The museum, along with its research room, is open 9 a.m. to 4 p.m.
 Monday, Tuesday, Wednesday and Friday; and from 9 a.m. to 6 p.m. on Thursday.
 Admission is free.
 The museum, as part of the Bullitt County Genealogical Society, is a 501(c)3 tax exempt organization and is classified as a 509(a)2 public charity.
 Contributions and bequests are deductible under section 2055, 2106, or 2522 of the Internal Revenue Code.
 Page last modified: 18 Mar 2023 .
 Page URL: bullittcountyhistory.org/announce10.html